New Zealand College of Clinical Psychologists

-The New Zealand College of Clinical Psychologists (NZCCP) is a professional associations for clinical psychologists in New Zealand.
+The New Zealand College of Clinical Psychologists (NZCCP) is a professional association for clinical psychologists in New Zealand.

 History

 The college was established in August 1989, breaking away from the New Zealand Psychological Society.
-The College formed in order to promote and coordinate for the profession of Clinical Psychology.
+The college formed in order to promote and coordinate for the profession of Clinical Psychology.
 By 2004, the college had grown to 450 members.

 Ethics

 Members of the society are signatories to the Code of Ethics for Psychologists Working in Aotearoa/New Zealand, which was established in 2002 due to the Health Practitioners Competence Assurance Act 2003.
 Prior to the establishment of the code, each individual professional association for psychologists in New Zealand had their own code of ethics.